New Faculty Member: Dr. Pieremanuele Canepa

 Dr. Canepa was an independent Ramsay Memorial fellow in the group of Prof. Saiful Islam at the University of Bath, United Kingdom.
 Previously, he was a postdoctoral fellow at the Lawrence Berkeley National Laboratory and the Massachusetts Institute of Technology under Prof. Gerbrand Ceder.
 In November 2012, he was awarded a Ph.D. in Chemistry from the University of Kent, United Kingdom.
 He holds a M.Sc.
 (Hons) and B.Sc.
 (Hons) in Chemistry from the University of Turin, Italy.

-Our heartiest congratulations to our MSE Graduating Class of 2014.
+Our heartiest congratulations to our MSE Class of 2018.
 We wish them the best in their future endeavours.